Hajj and Umrah in Saudi Arabia

 - Avoid contact with other people while you are sick.

-- If you are not feeling well after your trip, you may need to see a doctor.
-If you need help finding a travel medicine specialist, see Find a Clinic.
-Be sure to tell your doctor about your travel, including where you went and what you did on your trip.
-Also tell your doctor if you were bitten or scratched by an animal while traveling.
+If you are not feeling well after your trip, you may need to see a doctor.
+Some travel-related illnesses may not cause symptoms until after you get home.
+Be sure to tell the doctor about your travel, including where you went and what you did on your trip.
+Also, tell your doctor if you were bitten or scratched by an animal while traveling.

 - Embassy of Saudi Arabia (Washington, DC) Hajj Requirements